PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/060-settlement/030-off-chain.md

 Off-chain settlement legs in Polymesh enable the representation and verification of asset transfers that occur outside the blockchain.
 This can include traditional financial transactions like bank transfers, physical asset deliveries, transfers on other blockchain networks, or cross-chain settlement processes.
 This mechanism is essential for integrating both traditional financial infrastructure and other digital systems with Polymesh's on-chain settlement process.

-Each off-chain leg requires verification through a receipt signed by an authorized venue signer, providing cryptographic proof that the external transfer has occurred.
+Each off-chain leg requires a receipt signed by an authorized venue signer, providing a cryptographically signed attestation that the external transfer has occurred.
+While this is not a cryptographic proof of the transfer itself, it represents a trusted party's confirmation that the off-chain transfer has been completed.

 ## Common Use Cases